 The reporting currency is the U.S. dollar, but the Group has a subsidiary in China primarily involved in the administration and accounting functions of the Group.
-Its operating expenses are denominated in RMB and its annual expenditure is in the region of RMB 1 million.
-There is exposure to the fluctuations in the exchange rate between the U.S. dollar and the RMB but its impact on our results is considered minimal given the current level of expenditure.
+Its operating expenses are denominated in RMB and its annual expenditure is in the region of RMB 1 million funded by its own reserves.
+So long as the cash reserves are adequate to fund its expenditure there are no exchange risks but in any case, the exposure to fluctuations is considered minimal given the level of expenditure.